kubernetes/enhancements/keps/sig-apps/3715-elastic-indexed-job/README.md

 ### Non-Goals

 - Change the existing behavior of `NonIndexed` mode.
-- Change the existing behavior of `Indexed` mode for jobs that never mutate.
+- Change the existing behavior of `Indexed` mode for jobs that never mutate `.spec.completions` and `.spec.parallelism` together.

 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion